Battle of Humin-Bolimów: Battle

 By January 31, 1915, the German troops concentrated six divisions (up to 40,000 men) and 92 batteries with 596 guns, 150 of them heavy and 2 Austrian 30.5-cm mortars, in the breakthrough area.
 18,000 shells filled with tear gas and chlorine were prepared.
 Russian troops were also reinforced, but the Germans managed to create an overwhelming superiority in artillery.
 It should also be noted that the tactics of defensive combat on the eve of the war were not developed in any of the armies.
 Going on the defensive was seen only as a means to wear down the enemy and gather strength for a new offensive.
 Accordingly, even knowing exactly or approximately about the enemy’s offensive, the Russian command at all levels could only demand from subordinate troops “to hold their positions at all costs”, the creation of fortified zones of great depth was not practiced.

-At 8.30 am on January 31, heavy fire was opened on the Russian positions near Humin and Wola Szydłowska.
+At 8.30 am on January 31, heavy fire was opened on the Russian positions near Humin and Wola Szydłowiecka.
 Then attacks began, mainly against the 4th and 55th Infantry Divisions.
-By 16 o'clock the Germans knocked out units of the 4th, 27th and 55th infantry divisions from the trenches.
+By 16 o'clock the Germans knocked out units of the 4th, 27th and 55th Infantry Divisions from the trenches.
 At night, a counterattack was prepared by the forces of the detachment of Major General Mikhail Sokovin, but it did not bring success.
 Vasily Gurko was also transferred the 13th Siberian Rifle Division.
 The commander of the 2nd Army, V. Smirnov, reported to the commander-in-chief of the armies of the North-Western Front: “According to the reports of the chiefs of the sections, the withdrawal of the battalions of the 13th and 14th regiments is due to the intoxicating effect of gases from enemy shells, from which people suffocated and could not look”.

 From 5 o'clock on February 1, Russian troops launched a counterattack, which, despite the introduction of the 59th Infantry and 13th Siberian Rifle Divisions into battle, was unsuccessful.
 From 9 o'clock the Germans opened heavy artillery and mortar fire of great destructive force, destroyed the advanced trenches and from 16 o'clock resumed the offensive, attacking the left flank of the 98th Yuryevsky Infantry Regiment.
-By nightfall, most of the Germans's attacks were repulsed, and new regiments brought into battle stopped his advance.
+By nightfall, most of the German's attacks were repulsed, and new regiments brought into battle stopped his advance.
 The casualties of the two German corps exceeded 5,200 men, they captured 6,232 Russian prisoners, 7 machine guns, and most importantly - the key points of the first Russian line.